RamashrayS/PaperFlow/setup.md

 depending on your setup.

 Attach this credential to:
-- Search files and folders
-- Search files and folders1
+- Search file nodes
-- Download file
+- Download file node

-### 3. Configure Google Gemini (SKip if you are using another model)
+### 3. Configure Google Gemini (Follow according to your AI model)

 Create a Gemini credential.
 Obtain an API key from Google AI Studio.